Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Scalable Data Curation}

 Achieving scalable data collection for multi-turn interactions remains a significant challenge at the intersection of data engineering and model training.
-The community continues to explore a range of promising approaches, including leveraging domain-specific real dialogues, establishing collaborations to access new data sources, and developing innovative pipelines for synthetic data generation.
-Despite these efforts, scalability in curating conversational datasets is still an open and pressing issue.
+Promising approaches include leveraging domain-specific real dialogues, forging institutional collaborations, and developing synthetic data pipelines---yet scalability in curating conversational datasets remains an open and pressing problem.

-As we discussed in \coloredref{sec:IF_general} and \coloredref{sec:CE_healthcare}, as dataset sizes continue to grow, ensuring scalable, high-quality conversational data has proven crucial yet remains challenging.
-Among the domains we've examined, healthcare uniquely benefits from access to extensive real-world multi-turn, patient-doctor conversational datasets.
-These datasets, derived directly from authentic patient-doctor interactions, inherently provide rich conversational diversity and realism, making them highly suitable for continuous pre-training, SFT, and RLHF.
-However, replicating such high-quality data collection in other domains is challenging.
-To meet the rising demand for specialized conversational data across various fields, increased collaboration is required among researchers, governmental bodies, and institutional organizations to develop scalable systems for data collection.
-Unlike healthcare, most other domains lack established protocols for recording and anonymizing real-world conversations, representing a significant obstacle in dataset development.
+As discussed in \coloredref{sec:IF_general} and \coloredref{sec:CE_healthcare}, healthcare uniquely benefits from access to extensive real-world patient-doctor conversational datasets that inherently provide rich diversity and realism, making them well-suited for continual pre-training, SFT, and RLHF.
+Replicating such collection pipelines in other domains is difficult: most fields lack established protocols for recording and anonymizing real-world conversations, and meeting rising demand for specialized conversational data will require broader collaboration among researchers, governments, and institutions.

-Addressing these limitations, recent research has explored strategies for enriching and expanding existing datasets.
-For example, single-turn or limited-turn interactions can be converted into rich multi-turn dialogues either manually or via automated frameworks.
-Notable advancements include specialized methods and frameworks \cite{qiu-etal-2024-smile, li2023s2m, wang2024book2dial}, as well as synthetic generation and rewriting techniques leveraging LLMs \cite{yang2023zhongjing, ding-etal-2023-enhancing, maheshwary2024m2lingual, xu2023wizardlm}.
-However, these methods still fall short of ideal performance, and multiple studies have documented the drawbacks of synthetic data \cite{seddik2024bad, chen2024unveiling, chen2024diversity}.
-Even the most sophisticated scalable data approaches suffer from inherent limitations: they often lack the unexpected nuances and diversity of real-world conversations, risk compounding errors (model-generated dialogues might amplify factual inaccuracies or unnatural patterns if not monitored), introduce subtle inconsistencies, fail to capture genuine user spontaneity, or overrely on generic conversational patterns.

-Going forward, research must focus on not just increasing the volume of multi-turn data, but doing so in a way that maintains or improves quality.
-This includes developing better automated dialogue generation that mimics human conversational nuances, creating robust filtering and refinement processes to catch errors in synthetic data, and establishing shared repositories of multi-turn dialogues that cover a broad range of domains and interaction styles.
-Only through such comprehensive efforts can we hope to meet the data demands of ever more sophisticated multi-turn LLM systems.